What is Suboxone?

 What type of Suboxone treatment does Two Dreams offer?

 Access to buprenorphine and probuphine is available through the Two Dreams admissions department.
-Our Chicago or New Orleans programs include induction, written prescriptions, and counseling sessions with the on-staff psychiatrist.
+Our programs include induction, written prescriptions, and counseling sessions with the on-staff psychiatrist.
 The initial visit includes a detailed medical/addiction history, urine drug testing, and office visits for the first month of treatment.
 We do not accept insurance for the first month of treatment, however we will work with the patient to draw up a payment plan if necessary.

 Subsequent treatment is scheduled on a monthly basis; for patients with medical insurance we will make contact with your insurance company to determine coverage eligibility.
 We do not accept Medicare or Medicaid.
 All patients will be given a prescription for their Suboxone, which will need to be filled by a pharmacy of the patient’s choice.
 Two Dreams does not provide any medications.